 The Millennium Project was founded in 1996 after a three-year feasibility study with the United Nations University, Smithsonian Institution, Futures Group International, and the American Council for the UNU.
 It is now an independent non-profit global participatory futures research think tank of futurists, scholars, business planners, and policy makers who work for international organizations, governments, corporations, NGOs, and universities.
-The Millennium Project manages a coherent and cumulative process that collects and assesses judgments from over 2,500 people since the beginning of the project selected by its 40 Nodes around the world.
-The work is distilled in its annual “State of the Future”, “Futures Research Methodology” series, and special studies.
+The Millennium Project manages a coherent and cumulative process that collects and assesses judgments from over 4,500 people since the beginning of the project selected by its 71 Nodes around the world.
+The work is distilled into its State of the Future reports, Futures Research Methodology version 3.0 series, and 65 futures research studies.